sunit-developer/odin-recipes/README.md

 ***************************** NOTE ********************************

-I manually backed up the old unstyled project by the name of odin-recipes-unstyled
+I manually backed up the old unstyled project by the name of odin-recipes-unstyled.

-It is available in the same named repository on my local machine and in github
+It is available in the same named repository on my local machine and in github.